pnggroup/libpng/contrib/visupng/README.txt

 Copyright 2000, Willem van Schaik.

 This code is released under the libpng license.
-For conditions of distribution and use, see the copyright/license/disclaimer notice in png.h
+For conditions of distribution and use, see the disclaimer and license in png.h

 As a PNG .dll demo VisualPng is finished.
 More features would only hinder the program's objective.
 However, further extensions (like support for other